The 5 best HubSpot integrations for B2B marketers

-HubSpot's definition: A wildcard stage that can be used when a contact does not fit any of the above stages.
+HubSpot's definition: A contact who does not fit any of the above stages.

-Blend's definition: A useful dumping ground at the end of the lifecycle that can be effectively used for the suppression of workflows and email communications.
-We recommend automatically moving internal staff, partners and suppliers to the other lifecycle stage.
-Segmenting the contacts in other with the use of a custom 'Other category' property can also be useful.
+Blend's definition: A useful dumping ground at the end of the lifecycle that can be effectively used in the suppression of workflows and email marketing.
+We recommend moving staff, competitors, suppliers, and disqualified prospects to this stage.

 It’s a common mistake to feel like you've got to actively use every lifecycle stage, just because they are there.
 You do not.

-While you can not change the way HubSpot implements the lifecycle, or which of the stages are applied automatically, you should customise the way you use it to meet your needs.
+While you cannot change the way HubSpot implements the lifecycle, or which of the stages are applied automatically, you should customise the way you use it to meet your needs.
 For example, when just getting started with HubSpot, it's very likely you will not have a clearly defined need for Sales Qualified Lead or Evangelist, and that's fine - leave them out.
-You can always add them in to your process later.
-The same may be true of subscriber, marketing qualified and other stages - listen to your businesses genuine requirements and solve for them first.
+You can always add them to your process later.
+The same may be true of subscriber, marketing qualified and other stages - listen to your business's genuine requirements and solve for them first.

 This blog has been updated to reflect the latest information around HubSpot's lifecycle stages.